Major in Computer Science for the Bachelor of Science Degree

 NO SUBSTITUTIONS ARE ALLOWED FOR CORE COURSES.

-This concentration is designed primarily for students intending to pursue an advanced degree in Computer Science.
+This track is designed primarily for students intending to pursue an advanced degree in Computer Science.
 However, it is appropriate for any student whose goal is to understand the fundamentals of Computer Science.

 Code | Title | Hours |